 The following can help to reduce the appearance of cellulite:

-- Laser and radiofrequency systems
+- laser and radiofrequency systems

-The skin becomes swollen and red, with an orange peel-like texture.
-Graves' dermopathy has been defined as "an autoimmune manifestation of Graves' disease," which is an immune system disorder that causes the thyroid gland to produce
+Healthcare professionals define Graves' dermopathy as "an autoimmune manifestation of Graves' disease."
+Graves' disease is an immune system disorder that causes the thyroid gland to produce

-If a skin or soft tissue infection is causing peau d'orange, treating the underlying infection can treat it.
-Treatment will vary depending on the cause of the infection.
+If a skin or soft tissue infection is causing peau d'orange, treating the underlying infection can help manage the effects.